NEZNAMY/TAB/.github/wiki/developer_api.md

 If you want to be 100% sure that the player you want is loaded when you want to process them, use `PlayerLoadEvent`.
 This will give you the `TabPlayer` that has been loaded, so that you can process that `TabPlayer`.
 See below for more details how to use the event.

 # Lifespan of API calls
 All API calls result in temporary changes to the plugin's logic.
 When the plugin is reloaded or server restarted, all previous API calls will lose effect.
 This also applies for players after they reconnect - they are reset back.
 If you want to perform long-term changes to player's prefix or suffix, call TAB's [commands](https://github.com/NEZNAMY/TAB/wiki/Commands-&-Permissions) from your plugin.
+If you want to re-apply your changes on plugin reload, listen to [events](#events) using plugin's own event system, specifically `TabLoadEvent`, which is called on plugin reload.

 # Events
 TAB is using a custom platform-independent event API.
 As such, the same event listener code will work on all supported platforms.
 Usage is also different, let's take a look at an example: